ngrok/ngrok-operator/README.md

 ## How to Configure the Agent

+> Warnging: This will be deprecated soon when moving to the new lib-ngrok library
 * assumes configs will be in a config map named `ngrok-ingress-controller-agent-cm` in the same namespace
 * setup automatically via helm.
 Values and config map name can be configured in the future via helm
 * subset of these that should be configurable https://ngrok.com/docs/ngrok-agent/config#config-full-example